 From coast to coast in Canada, the summer has arrived finally and patio season is officially in full swing.
+It makes a lot of people want to refurbish their outdoor spaces in their gardens and redo their patios.
+Perhaps the most popular these days is flagstone patios and paths, which many people find from companies like westminsterstone.com.
+Then there is the element of added some new furniture as well.
+Just completely transforming it to ensure you can enjoy the best of the summer months.
 When I think of eating in the summer, there is no image that comes to mind faster then that of sitting on a patio (check out teak garden furniture uk for some seating inspiration) enjoying the sunshine with friends and the ones I love.
 And I’ll be honest, please don’t take offence other cities in Canada, Toronto has some of the best patios I have ever enjoyed.
 I love patios so much, I only wish I had one in my own home.
 I dream of having a really cool space with luxurious Sliding Patio Doors too!
 But what it is that makes a truly perfect restaurant patio?
 Location, size and decor are key when you’re in search for an outdoor experience.
 Too big and you feel overwhelmed and lost in the crowd.
 Too small and it can feel a little awkward or unaccommodating for a group looking to dine together.
 It’s almost like Goldilocks… it has to be just right.
 Thankfully for the city of Toronto, Hudson Kitchen is showing the rest of the city what a patio should be.
 Let me tell you why!

 Located in the Dundas West neighbourhood, this restaurant hit the Toronto food scene with quite a splash last year.
 During The Toronto International Film Festival, all the celebrities seemed to dinning in the space for its intimate and private feeling, alongside delicious food and drinks.
 If you didn’t hear about it than (which, I mean really, how could you not?) you’re certainly going to hear about it now.